Malaysia closes borders, schools and businesses as virus tally climbs

-KUALA LUMPUR (Reuters) - Malaysia will shut its borders to travellers, restrict internal movement, close schools and universities and order most businesses to shut after its number of coronavirus cases climbed on Monday to the highest in Southeast Asia.
+KUALA LUMPUR (Reuters) - Malaysia will shut its borders to travelers, restrict internal movement, close schools and universities and order most businesses to shut after its number of coronavirus cases climbed on Monday to the highest in Southeast Asia.

 Malaysia reported a daily jump of 125 cases to 553, nearly two-thirds of them linked to an Islamic gathering attended by 16,000 people, including 1,500 from other countries.

-Note: (This story corrects paragraph 4 to clarify travel restrictions and remove erroneous reference to Malaysian citizens being forbidden to enter)